Barbara Fraumeni: Early life and education

-Fraumeni attended Wellesley College graduating in 1972 with a degree in economics and going on to earn a Ph.D in economics from Boston College.
+Fraumeni attended Wellesley College graduating in 1972 with a degree in economics and going on to earn a Ph.D. in economics from Boston College.

-She rowed in the first U.S. women’s national championship in 1966 and subsequently won 5 national lightweight sculling titles: singles dash, doubles, and quad, between 1967 and 1969.
-She retired from rowing in 1969 after traveling to Europe as an alternate on the second U.S. women’s national team.
+She rowed in the first U.S. women's national championship in 1966 and subsequently won 5 national lightweight sculling titles: singles dash, doubles, and quad, between 1967 and 1969.
+She retired from rowing in 1969 after traveling to Europe as an alternate on the second U.S. women's national team.

 Awards

+For her lifetime contributions she was named a 2025 American Economic Association Distinguished Fellow.
 For her work as Chief Economist at the Bureau of Economic Analysis, the U.S. Department of Commerce awarded her its highest honor (the Gold Medal) in November 2006.
-Also in 2006 she received the Carolyn Shaw Bell award of the American Economic Association’s Committee on the Status of Women in the Economics Profession.
+Also in 2006 she received the Carolyn Shaw Bell award of the American Economic Association's Committee on the Status of Women in the Economics Profession.
 This award is given annually to a person who has furthered the status of women in the economics professions.